 Caring for your vanity tops

 Apart from kitchen countertops, vanity tops are also not that easy to care for and maintain.
 Homeowners make the same mistakes by relying on harsh cleaning products without giving their natural stone consideration.
 One of the must-dos when caring for a vanity top is to clean the surface regularly using a cleaner specifically designed for natural stone.
-This could be a lightweight cleaner which you could easily make stone friendly by mixing it with water in the ratio of 1:1.
+This could be a lightweight cleaner that you could easily make stone friendly by mixing it with water in a ratio of 1:1.

 Avoid glass cleaners